 Maintaining good oral hygiene is one of the most important things you can do for your teeth and gums.
-Healthy teeth not only enable you to look and feel good, they make it possible to eat and speak properly.
-Good oral health is important to your overall well-being.
+Healthy teeth not only enable you to look and feel good, but they also make it possible to eat and speak properly.
+Oral health is important to your overall well-being.

 Daily preventive care, including proper brushing and flossing, will help stop problems before they develop and are much less painful, expensive, and worrisome than treating conditions that have been allowed to progress.

 Most of us learnt to brush our teeth when we were young children and have kept the same techniques throughout our lives.
 Unfortunately, many of us had learned the wrong way.
 Even if we learned the correct method, it’s easy to become sloppy over the years when brushing your teeth.
 Brushing correctly isn’t instinctive.
 Getting the bristles to remove plaque without damaging your gums is a little trickier than you might think; here are a few general pointers about brushing your teeth.